 If a crisis were to affect your business today, would you be prepared to deal with it?
 Perhaps you have some reason to believe that a crisis simply won’t happen to your business.
-You may have a smaller business, you may form close, personal relationships with your clients or customers and you may be absolutely vigorous about your online reputation management.
-However, a simple glance through news headlines indicates that crises happen to businesses all the time–whether these businesses are large or small, have dedicated, one-on-one service for their clients and customers or all manner of other things that one would think should adequately protect them.
-The difference between businesses that survive crises and ones that don’t is how they protect against, prepare for, and manage crises.
+You may have a smaller business.
+You may form close, personal relationships with your clients or customers.
+And you may be absolutely vigorous about your online reputation management.
+However, a simple glance through news headlines indicates that crises happen to businesses all the time.
+Whether these businesses are large or small.
+Whether they have dedicated, one-on-one service for their clients and customers or all manner of other things that one would think should adequately protect them.
+The difference between businesses that survive crises and ones that don’t is how they protect against crises.
+As well as how they prepare for and manage them.

 The Basics of Crisis Management